Frequently Asked Questions

 How will the funds be distributed?

-The Lincoln Littles Early Learning Fund created through this initiative will be granted to eligible early childhood providers who are on Step 2 or higher on Nebraska’s Step Up to Quality rating system and are committed to accepting low income families.
+The Lincoln Littles Early Learning Fund created through this initiative will be granted to eligible early childhood providers who are on Step 2 or higher on Nebraska’s Step Up to Quality rating system and are committed to accepting lower-income families.
 After the giving day, a selection committee with members representing Lincoln Littles, Lincoln Community Foundation and Nebraska Children and Families Foundation will approve awards to providers for tuition assistance to ensure more of Lincoln’s infants, toddlers and preschoolers facing the greatest odds may attend quality early childhood programs.
 Providers will determine how many children they will serve and what tuition assistance is needed for these children.

 What is our goal?

-Seed funding totaling $750,000 over two years has been received from the W.K.
-Kellogg Foundation and the Buffett Early Childhood Fund.
-Our goal is to reach $1M, but our dream is to surpass that goal.
+Our aspirational goal is to reach $1M, but our dream is to surpass that goal.
 We know from Give to Lincoln Day that this city is very generous.
 The more we raise, the more infants, toddlers and preschoolers we can serve.